youwen5/web/routes/+now.typ

 = Done and still doing

 - Recently I decided to switch to pure math, from applied math.
-I think the coding and numerical methods in applied math are not particularly interesting, especially compared to the abstraction of pure math.
+I think the coding and numerical methods in applied math are not that interesting.
 - In a somewhat dissonant move I also picked up a double major in computer science, mainly to study #smallcaps[programming languages] and #smallcaps[formal verification], among other things.
+I am not particularly interested in software engineering as a career, however.
+Most software built by commercial companies these days is, as #link("https://www.phoronix.com/news/MTc1MDQ")[Linus Torvalds] would say, #quote[utter crap.]

 = Future

-- I'm thinking of starting a project called "How #smallcaps[posix] can you get in 31 days?" where I try to write as much of a #smallcaps[posix] compliant operating system as possible, from scratch, with a 1 month time limit.
+- I'm thinking of starting a project called #quote[How #smallcaps[posix] can you get in 31 days?] where I try to write as much of a #smallcaps[posix] compliant operating system as possible, from scratch, with a 1 month time limit.
 Probably using Rust or Zig.
 I'm fleshing the idea out right now.

 = Fun